untitled

-MOST JW EMPLOYEES REFUSE TO PERFORM WORK
+REFUSE TO PERFORM WORK IN OR FOR

-IN THE MILITARY, DEFENSE, OR RELATED INDUSTRIES
+THE MILITARY, DEFENSE, OR RELATED INDUSTRIES

-In a recent Department of the Interior Press Release, the Minuteman Missile National Historic Site announced the hiring of John Black as the site’s first Facility Operations Specialist, effective March 17, 2008.
+In a 2008 Department of the Interior Press Release, the Minuteman Missile National Historic Site announced the hiring of John Black as the site's first Facility Operations Specialist, effective March 17, 2008.
 John Black, a National Park Service employee for nine years, is also an active member of the Philip, South Dakota, Congregation of Jehovah's Witnesses.

 Minuteman Missile National Historic Site was established by Congress in 1999 to tell the story of the Minuteman ICBM system, including the development of the system, the personnel who served at the 1,000 nuclear missile sites throughout the upper Great Plains, and the impact the system had on the communities nearby.
 The U.S. Air Force transferred administration of the site to the National Park Service in 2002, and staff began planning and developmental operations in October 2003.